Monday, June 22, 2015

 Thursday, June 04, 2015

-Poignant moments captured in the occasion of the wedding of Samuel and Rachel.
+Poignant moments captured during the wedding of Samuel and Rachel.

 Nathan with Paul Qiu